-2.1.6 Accounting Policies (including year-end procedures)
+2.1.5 Accounting Policies (including year-end procedures)

 Schools will comply with the authority's accounting policies when providing financial information to the authority under 2.2 above.
 These can be found in the schools financial regulations plus supplementary information provided at the year-end.
-This includes the requirements for consistent financial reporting.

-2.1.7 Writing off of debts
+2.1.6 Writing off of debts

 Governing bodies may write off debts in accordance with an agreed policy determined by the governing body, up to £500, after all reasonable practicable steps have been taken to recover amounts due.
-Debts in excess of £500 should be referred to the Strategic Director of Finance and Resources who may decide to seek recovery and charge the costs of recovery against any amounts recovered.
+Debts in excess of £500 should be referred to the Strategic Director of Resources who may decide to seek recovery and charge the costs of recovery against any amounts recovered.